May 4, 1920

 Apparently, these bottles were engineered as some type of grenade, because in the midst of the confusion, I watched in disbelief as the dark green bottle reassembled itself and rolled under the bed.
 We thought for sure our situation couldn’t get any worse when we saw some, some THING stir under the bedsheets as more of the smoke vanished.
 It was enough to scare us into finishing our duty, and for the fear of getting caught, I packed the crate, Kerze zipped out of the building, and the both of us fled to Southern Street like mad.
 This time, we didn’t dare to take any breaks.

 At the house of a presumed witch, we finally got a ticking time bomb off our backs, and the young woman with strangely pale skin and eerie hawk-like eyes paid us plenty for our job.
 She didn’t open the crate to make sure that all of the potions were still inside and she didn’t ask what had happened to us or why it took so long.
-I was relieved and so was Kerze, and along the same exact route, we went back to Martinek’s house and while we trekked back home, the sky started to pale.
-Fog still clouded the streets and alleys, the diurnal citizens of the metropolis were soon up and about.
+I was relieved and so was Kerze, and along the same exact route despite what had happened earlier, we came back to Martinek’s house and while we trekked back home, the sky started to pale.
+Fog still clouded the streets and alleys, and the diurnal citizens of the metropolis were soon up and about.
 It was just when we passed the exact same flat that I lost that potion my crystal started to glow and I heard a confused voice say, What happened to me?

 That’s when I realized what I had really done.
 To my horror, in the bed in the room lay a big ugly roach.
 Once again, the beryl on my necklace produced an eerie glow and I heard the same voice.
 How about I go back to sleep and forget this nonsense?